 Read our perspectives to explore DER integration considerations and strategies

-OMNETRIC Group provides its utility customers an integrated view of data and operations, reduced risks, flexible control of DERs, greater process digitization, and a smart grid platform in which to innovate.
+OMNETRIC provides its utility customers an integrated view of data and operations, reduced risks, flexible control of DERs, greater process digitization, and a smart grid platform in which to innovate.

-OMNETRIC Group has made efforts to support further developments of open architectures and is proactive in partnering rather than developing additional functionality when available, which can save on project time and costs.
+OMNETRIC has made efforts to support further developments of open architectures and is proactive in partnering rather than developing additional functionality when available, which can save on project time and costs.

 NREL: Addressing the challenge of integrating renewable energy to the electric grid

-The U.S. Energy Department's National Renewable Energy Laboratory’s (NREL’s) project INTEGRATE brings together Duke Energy, CPS Energy and The University of Texas at San Antonio with OMNETRIC Group and Siemens to advance renewable energy projects and resolve the current limitations utilities face when integrating renewable energy sources into the grid.
+The U.S. Energy Department's National Renewable Energy Laboratory’s (NREL’s) project INTEGRATE brings together Duke Energy, CPS Energy and The University of Texas at San Antonio with OMNETRIC and Siemens to advance renewable energy projects and resolve the current limitations utilities face when integrating renewable energy sources into the grid.
 First successfully verified at NREL, grid technology is being demonstrated in a test bed using live microgrid conditions.
 The success of the field testing promises a future of increased renewable energy use across the world, as integration with legacy systems becomes easier, faster and more manageable.